hodaghanbarzadeh/LAVA_ApplyGermany/README.md

 <a name="headers5"/>

 #  Contributors:
-•	Hoda Ghanbarzadeh: a master student of Master Applied Computer Science at the University of Duisburg-Essen.
+•	Hoda Ghanbarzadeh: Master student of Applied Computer Science at the University of Duisburg-Essen.
 E-mail: Hoda.Ghanbarzadeh@stud.uni-due.de.
 <br>
-•	Parastoo Amirali
+•	Parastoo Amirali:  Master student of ISE CE at the University of Duisburg-Essen.
+E-mail: Parastoo.Amirali@stud.uni-due.de.